Webinar // The Publish-Review-Curate Model: An Alternative to the Traditional Editorial System

 • Location: Online

-The traditional model of scientific publishing, criticized for its slowness and opacity, is seeing the emergence of two alternatives: peer-reviewed preprints and the Publish-Review-Curate (PRC) model.
-These approaches are based on the free online publication of preprints, followed by open evaluation and, in the case of PRC, curation that selects certain evaluated articles for promotion.
+The traditional model of scientific publishing, criticized for its slowness and lack of transparency, is seeing the emergence of two alternatives: peer-reviewed preprints and the Publish-Review-Curate (PRC) model.
+These approaches rely on the open online publication of preprints, followed by open peer review and, in the case of PRC, curation that selects certain reviewed articles for promotion.
 Initiatives such as eLife and Peer Community In are already experimenting with these formats, although the distinction between evaluation, curation, and validation remains unclear.
-To prevent readers from confusing a simply evaluated article with a validated article, PCI advocates for clear, binary validation—acceptance or rejection after evaluation.
+To prevent readers from confusing a merely evaluated article with a validated one, PCI advocates for a clear, binary validation process—acceptance or rejection following evaluation.
 This PRC model incorporating validation could offer a more transparent, faster, and fairer alternative to the traditional publishing system.

-Denis Bourguet and Thomas Guillemaud are the co-founders and co-managers ofPeer Community In, an open, public scientific publishing model independent of journals and publishers, which offers open peer review.
+Denis Bourguet and Thomas Guillemaud are the co-founders and co-managers ofPeer Community In, an open, public scientific publishing model that is independent of journals and publishers and offers open peer review.

 Free access, no registration required